iivanoo/covid-apps-observer/data/data_au/reports/resources/au.com.vodafone.dreamlabapp___3.2.0.2641/report.md

 <img src="3_star_reviews_wordcloud.png" alt="au.com.vodafone.dreamlabapp 3 reviews"/>
 </p>

+> It's a fantastic concept.
+But for all the hours I ran the app I got 3 calculations done in 20 hours I think.
+I don't feel I'm contributing, more than I'm just destroying the life of my phone.<br> :date: __2021-05-11 01:05:22__

 > Not sure, but i think these apps will kill your battery over time .<br> :date: __2021-05-01 21:44:25__

-> WARNING: Should not attempt to run the App if you do not in fact already have a (trade/industrial-grade) powerbank, if not also a second (or even a third) phone.
-(Ps I would have given a 3&3/4-out-of-5 rating if I could, however.)<br> :date: __2021-04-27 19:00:11__

 > My covid-19 calculations keep stopping.
 No idea why.
 Also the calculations are taking longer and longer, sometimes over 2 hours.<br> :date: __2021-04-27 18:02:04__